-With every financial decision you take, there will be pros and cons.
+With every financial decision you make, there will be pros and cons.

-- Taking your super out early classifies you in ‘financial hardship’.
-Financial hardship refers to a difficulty meeting the repayments on one or several financial commitments due to a change in circumstances, which may or may not be temporary.
+- Withdrawing your super early classifies you in ‘financial hardship’.
+Financial hardship relates to a perceived difficulty to meet the repayments on one or multiple financial commitments due to a change in circumstances, which may or may not be temporary.

-- If you’re eligible to withdraw your super due to your working hours being reduced, and are looking to apply for finance, you will need to work closely with your mortgage broker to put you in the best position possible to achieve a loan approval.
-Given that accessing your super early labels you as suffering financial hardship, this needs to be handled very sensitively with lenders.
+- If your work hours have been reduced and you are looking to apply for finance, you’ll need to work closely with your mortgage broker to put you in the best position possible to achieve a loan approval.
+This needs to be handled very sensitively with lenders given that accessing your super early typically labels you as suffering ‘financial hardship’.

-- Early release of your superannuation will negatively impact the size of your nest egg by the time you reach retirement age.
+- Early withdrawal of your super will negatively impact the size of your nest egg by the time you reach retirement age.
 That might seem a long way off, but you need to carefully think about that impact.
-The Moneysmart calculator here lets you estimate the financial impact on your retirement savings.
+The Moneysmart calculator here lets you estimate what that impact could be.

-- Other solutions are available rather than drawing down on your super.
-With existing loans, some banks are offering temporary repayment deferrals on mortgages, and first home buyers may benefit from the First Home Super Saver Scheme.
-Or you may be able to refinance your existing loan to save some money every month.
+- Investigate other solutions first!
+Some banks are offering temporary repayment deferrals on mortgages for existing loans.
+First home buyers may benefit from the First Home Super Saver Scheme.
+Or, you may be able to refinance to a better loan that decreases your monthly repayments.